Close Menu

 Certified driving records out of the country must have the raised seal and cannot be obtained online.

-Please Note: A PDF viewer is needed if ordering a certified or non-certified record from a mobile device.
+Please note: A PDF viewer is needed if ordering a certified or non-certified record from a mobile device.

-appropriate forms below and mail them along with payment to the address listed on the form.
+To order a driving record by mail, fill out the appropriate forms below and mail them along with payment to the address listed on the form.

 Please allow 10 business days from the time of receipt for the request to be processed.